Temperatures back in the 90s!

 The reason for the sneezin’:

 Aaaahhh-choo!
 If you’re feeling a bit off lately, it could be the ragweed!
 Once again today, we have extreme levels of ragweed pollen and high levels of tree pollen.
-Not only do we have intense allergies, but we also have had an air quality alert daily because of strong high pressure clamping down on the ozone/pollen close to the surface.
+Not only do we have intense allergies.

 Tracking The Tropics:

-We are monitoring Tropical Storm Julia as she will move into Central America as a Category 1 hurricane.
+We are monitoring Tropical Storm Julia as it will move into Nicaragua as a Category 1 hurricane.
 We’ll grab onto some of that moisture sliding up from the Gulf to finally bring some much needed rain chances later next week!

 Make sure you have our Hurricane Tracker App for updates on this system and others that form in the tropics.